solectrus/hosting/guide/external-server/README.md

 Note:

-- Port `3000` (Dashboard UI) is mapped to 80, so you can access it directly from your browser
+- Port `3000` (Dashboard UI) is mapped to 80, so you can access it from your browser without specifying the port
 - Port `8086` (InfluxDB) is exposed to the outside, so it can be reached by the Raspberry (see Step 2)

 ### g) Open the app in your browser